-Meet the Department of State Diplomat on Campus - Dorothy Ngutter
+U.S. Department of State's Diplomat in Residence, Dorothy Ngutter

 Dorothy Ngutter assumed her duties as Diplomat in Residence for the Northwest Region in August 2016.
-One of 16 Diplomats in Residence across the country, Dorothy will provide guidance and advice on careers, internships, and fellowships with the State Department to students and professionals throughout the northwest region.
+One of 16 Diplomats in Residence across the country, Dorothy provides guidance and advice on careers, internships, and fellowships with the State Department to students and professionals throughout the northwest region.

 With fourteen years of international and domestic experience in the U.S. Diplomatic Service, Dorothy most recently represented the U.S. Department of State as a National Security Affairs Fellow at the Hoover Institution, Stanford University.
 Prior to the fellowship, Dorothy was the Deputy Political Counselor at the U.S. Embassy in Ankara, Turkey (2012-2015), where she worked on a range of foreign policy issues.
 Before heading to Turkey, she served as a special assistant to Amb.
 William J. Burns in the Office of the Under Secretary for Political Affairs, covering Africa and global issues (2010-2011).

 Dorothy’s overseas assignments include working as a Public Diplomacy Officer at the U.S. Mission to NATO in Brussels, Belgium and a Consular and Political Officer at the U.S. Embassy in Bamako, Mali.
 In Washington, she also served as the Peru Desk Officer in the Bureau of Western Hemisphere Affairs, and as a Watch Officer in the State Department’s 24/7 crisis management center.